Finding Rental Housing

 - new appliances, such as a microwave, barbeque, and TV; and

 - new furniture, such as a bed, couch, and dresser.

-Deciding where to apply for rental housing can be overwhelming.
-To help focus your search, think about your rental needs and preferences.
-Consider ranking the following factors:
+Deciding where to apply for rental housing can feel overwhelming.
+To help focus your search, think about what matters most to you.
+Here are some common factors to consider:

-- distance to work, school, shopping, and friends;
+- distance to work, school, friends, and family;

 - access to public transit;